ZhWL123456/AProNet/README.md

-# AProNet
-AProNet: Detecting Objects with Precise Orientation from Aerial Images
+# AProNet: Detecting Objects with Precise Orientation from Aerial Images
+This is the repository of paper "AProNet: Detecting Objects with Precise Orientation from Aerial Images"
+## install
+## run